HOME ACTIVITIES TOURS OUR GUIDES ABOUT NZAS NEW ZEALAND CONTACT BOOKINGS SITE MAP

 The development of climbing technique over different conditions and getting to know each other well is another great advantage.
 The course will as far as possible be tailored to the needs of participants beginning at their level and emphasising what they particularly want and need to learn.

 This is a practical course aimed at developing skill – it is not guided climbing.
+We will finish the week with a supervised personal climb where you are responsible for all the planning of the climb.

 Course Content:

-• Ice axe and crampon use
+• Equipment Selection and its use

 • Navigation